codingMustache/codingMustache/README.md

 ## Joke of the Day

-I boiled a funny bone last night and had a laughing stock
+I dreamed about drowning in an ocean made out of orange soda last night.
+It took me a while to work out it was just a Fanta sea.

 ## Home Server Up-Time